 Mast producing trees and shrubs are most often valued for their beauty and wildlife uses, but many types of hard and soft mast are also edible by humans.
-Among the most popular native edible fruits and nuts are:
+In fact, many are considered delicacies!
+Many types of fruits, nuts, and berries are also valued for their health benefits.

 - black walnuts